 Get Outdoors Nevada's Programs

 Offering opportunities for children to experience and learn about Nevada's incredible outdoor places.

-Offering service connection opportunities for Nevada residents and corporate groups to give back to our community.
+Offering volunteer opportunities for Nevada residents and corporate groups to give back to our community.

 Get Outdoors Nevada coordinates and provides supplies for volunteer events resulting in the beautification and improvement of outdoor spaces, such as urban trails, parks and public lands.
 Everyone is welcome to participate by volunteering or through donations.
 A donation of $25 covers trash pickers, gloves and trash bags for one volunteer.